What is self-esteem?

 Often improving your self-esteem can have an impact on all areas of life.
 From career, family, intimate relationships and friendships.
 All of these parts of who we are can be improved through learning to love yourself and be accepting of you as a worthwhile individual.

 Many individuals with poor self-esteem don’t believe it can be changed.
 It can but it takes work and help.
-For most people it was a slow decline to their poor view of themselves and there is no quick fix either.
+For most people it was a slow decline to their poor view of themselves and it can be a slow adjustment out of it.

 Change your self-esteem, change your life!